 The first task in my Professional Whole-Food Plant-Based cooking course was to prepare and photograph my “Go-To” meal.
 I’ve found that my “Go-To” meals constantly change with the seasons, my work schedule, as well as, the discovery of new recipes to try.
-My summer “Go-To” meal is a version of a winter favourite, but this is a roasted ratatouille salad, drizzled with a saffron cashew yoghurt it’s a taste of the mediterranean on a plate.
+My “Go-To” meal is a version of a winter favourite, but this is a Roasted Ratatouille Salad with a Saffron Cashew Yoghurt it’s a taste of sunny Mediterranean on a plate.
 I like being able to distinguish the tastes and textures, so preparing some of the ingredients separately gives the dish – you get less of a traditional “ratatouille/stew” and more of an appreciation of the individual components, as you do with a salad.

 This salad is inspired by the Ottolenghi recipe for aubergine with saffron yoghurt.
 I loved the colours!

 - 3 zucchini ( courgette )1 punnet of cherry tomatoes

 - 4 baby aubergine(eggplant)

 - 1 red onion

 - Pinch of saffron – steeped in 30ml boiling water

 - aged white balsamic vinegar

 Capsicums – roast whole in a hot oven until the skins are blistered, then put in a bowl and cover with cling film.
 Set aside to cool.
 When cooled, they should easily peel and deseed.
 Slice into strips for later.
 Save the juice left in the bottom of the bowl.
 You could, of course, buy jarred roasted capsicum.